 - Transporting Cacao beans over Long Distances without Contamination with Soma Chocolate

 - Traceability of Food at Second Harvest

-Staff, faculty, alumni and members of the public are normally invited to attend.
-Due to COVID-19, the Showcase will be a closed event between students and evaluators only in 2020.
+Staff, faculty, alumni, and members of the public are normally invited to attend.
+Due to COVID-19, the 2020 Showcase has been cancelled.

 Course Contact Information

 Rob Irish, Course Instructor